rust-lang/rfcs/text/3537-msrv-resolver.md

 ### Extended MSRV

-This could really be people exclusively running one version or that support a range a versions.
+This could be people exclusively running one version or that support a range a versions.
 So why are people on old versions?
 - Not everyone is focused on Rust development and might only touch their Rust code once every couple of months, making it a pain if they have to update every time.